SFS FAQs for Faculty

-If you so choose, you may designate a day during the week of November 25 as “Survey Day” in your course(s), setting aside 10 to 15 minutes at the beginning (or end) of class to let students:
+If you so choose, you may designate a day during the survey period as “Survey Day” in your course(s), setting aside 10 to 15 minutes at the beginning (or end) of class to let students:

 - power up their laptop, netbooks, i-Pads, Smart Phones, or other web-enabled devices,